Skip to content

 Comparison with C++11-17 Attributes

-Putting C++11-17 attributes and the new C++20-23 attributes side by side reveals a clear development trajectory: early attributes focused on code correctness and maintainability, while later attributes focus more on performance optimization.
+Comparing attributes from C++11-17 with the new ones in C++20-23 reveals a clear evolutionary path: early attributes focused on code correctness and maintainability, while later attributes focus more on performance optimization.

 AttributeVersionFocusRisk